 Are you a fishing enthusiast or seafood lover?
 Maybe both?
-June is the opening of Belize’s lobster season, and there’s a big lobster festival down south in the beachside village of Placencia.
+This year, July is the opening of Belize’s lobster season, and there’s a big lobster festival down south in the beachside village of Placencia.
 You can try grilled lobster, lobster fritters, lobster ceviche, curried lobster and tasty varieties.
 If you enjoy fishing, then you can book a fishing trip and capture your own lobsters to be cooked however you like them.

 Whale Shark Season